Improving framework conditions in the private sector

 Mozambique is still one of the world’s poorest countries.
-The majority of the population, 70 per cent of whom live in rural areas, have not benefited from the high growth rates of recent years.
-The income of more than half of the people is still below the national poverty line.
-Micro, small and medium-sized enterprises (MSMEs) are neither creating sufficient jobs nor providing the population with adequate goods and services to meet their daily needs.
-This is caused by a variety of factors, including excessive bureaucracy, corruption, insufficient infrastructure, inadequate services, especially in rural regions, and a desperate lack of entrepreneurial skills.
-There are virtually no financial services for SMEs in rural areas.
-Businesses are unable to expand and therefore unable to create jobs or income for the population.
-To combat poverty in Mozambique, impetus for development must therefore be created for MSMEs.
+The majority of the population have not benefited from the high growth rates of recent years.
+Around 70 per cent of the people in Mozambique live in rural areas and the income of more than half of them is still below the poverty line.
+Micro, small and medium-sized enterprises (MSMEs) are neither creating sufficient jobs nor providing the people with adequate goods and services to meet their daily needs.
+This is caused by a variety of factors, including excessive bureaucracy, corruption, insufficient infrastructure, inadequate services, especially in rural regions, and an acute shortage of entrepreneurial skills.
+There are virtually no financial services for MSMEs in rural areas.
+Businesses are unable to expand and therefore unable to create jobs or generate a source of income for the population.
+To combat poverty in Mozambique, it is therefore necessary to boost the development of the MSME sector.

-MSMEs are using better framework conditions for growth that benefits all sections of the population.
+MSMEs take advantage of better framework conditions for growth that benefits all sections of the population.
 Through inclusive growth driven by the private sector, employment in Mozambique is rising, incomes are increasing and poverty is on the decline.

-The project focuses on three areas of activity:
+The project focuses on three fields of action:

-The consulting firms AFC Consultants International/Akademie Deutscher Genossenschaften and Como/Mierke Investment support the implementation of the project.
+The consulting firms AFC Consultants International/Akademie Deutscher Genossenschaften and Co-mo/Mierke Investment are supporting the implementation of the project.

-The project can build on results achieved in previous years.
-Working with the Ministry of Industry and Trade, the private sector and civil society, key reforms to improve the business climate have been identified and implemented.
+- Working with the Ministry of Industry and Trade, the private sector and civil society, the project has identified and implemented key reforms to improve the business climate.

-Almost without exception, the companies participating in the 15 development partnerships have become more competitive.
-The successfully developed, inclusive business models can now be replicated and synergies harnessed between the various models.
+- Almost without exception, the companies participating in the 18 development partnerships have become more competitive.
+Over 1,300 MSMEs have been integrated into inclusive business models since 2017.
+The successfully developed, inclusive business models can now be adapted and further MSMEs included through investment.